 What is hydrogen lift?

-Hydrogen lift refers to the upward force generated by hydrogen gas when it is contained within a volume, such as a balloon or airship.
-This force is due to the lighter density of hydrogen compared to the surrounding air, allowing objects filled with hydrogen to float or rise in the atmosphere.
+Hydrogen lift refers to the upward buoyant force (often reported as the net lift) generated when hydrogen gas is contained within a volume, such as a balloon or airship.
+The net lift comes from the fact that hydrogen is less dense than the surrounding air, so the displaced air weighs more than the hydrogen inside the envelope.

 How is hydrogen lift calculated?